d893a/localscore-insights/README.md

 -   AMD Ryzen 9 9950X3D 16-Core Processor
 -   AMD Ryzen 9 7950X 16-Core Processor (znver4)

-Note that even these processors are an order of magnitude slower at prompt processing than the average GPUs.
+Note that even these processors are an order of magnitude slower at prompt processing than the average GPU.

 ### Hybrid system